-We’ve worked with well over a thousand CrossFit® coaches across the globe.
+While we aren’t CrossFit coaches we’ve worked with well over a thousand CrossFit coaches across the globe.
 We speak with coaches daily about their goals and their struggles.
-These dialogues have offered us unique insights what works and doesn’t work in the fitness coaching as it relates to CrossFit®.
+These dialogues have offered us unique insights about what works and what doesn’t work in the fitness coaching as it relates to CrossFit.

 Many CrossFit Gyms and coaches utilize free trials or low membership prices in an effort to acquire more clients.
 While this strategy does get more clients into the system, it brings the wrong type of clients into your system.
 People who enter your gym through low price offerings typically aren’t going to be very well aligned with your beliefs or view of fitness.

-This massive influx of the wrong type of clientele ultimately drains you business system, your coaches, your current recurring clients and yourself.
-These practices dilute your gyms services, not enhance it.
+This massive influx of the wrong type of clientele ultimately drains your business system, your coaches, your current recurring clients and yourself.
+These practices dilute your gym’s services, not enhance it.